Say Goodbye to Ingrown Toenail Pain

 What is an Ingrown Toenail?

-An ingrown toenail can occur when part of the nail (often the edge) penetrates the skin during the normal growth of the nail.
+An ingrown toenail, medically known as onychocryptosis, can occur when part of the nail (often the edge) penetrates the skin causing pain, swelling, and sometimes infection during the normal growth of the nail.
 This can be due to trauma, poor nail cutting technique or an unusually curved shape of the nail.
 The nail is then open to infection.
-As the nail continues to grow and the infection becomes worse the painful ingrown toenail develops.
-The big toe is often most affected, although the lesser toes can also be susceptible.
+As the nail continues to grow and the infection can become worse the painful ingrown toenail develops.

 What Does An Ingrown Toenail Look Like?